redii/Wakebot/README.md

         "prefix":"!"
     }

-When finished these first steps simply run the bot by executing it with the **node .** Command.
-While running, the bot will log the wake events on the server so you can simply keep track by viewing the logs.txt file.
-The date format is simply set by the Date.now() function so it has to be converted first.
+After finishing these first steps you should be able to run the bot by typing in the "node ."
+Command and execute it.

 ## Usage
-The bot is pretty simple to use, just write in any server channel:
+The bot is pretty simple to use, just write in a server channel !wake with the following command syntax:

     !wake @xyz#1234 <1-3>

 In order to work properly you have to **mention** the person you want to wake up.
 The bot will then quickly try to wake up the specified person through messages in direct chat.
 If the person wont react, you can poke him a bit more with adding an number between 1 and 3 as second argument, so the bot will send the messages multiple times.
-The output should be:
+The output should be something like this:

     .
     .